BA in Saxophone Performance, Northeastern State University

 ||225 Conservatory of Music

-Patterson resides in Rock Hill, South Carolina with his wife Joy, and their five-year-old Pug/ Beagle mix named Puggle.
+Patterson resides in Rock Hill, South Carolina, with his wife Joy, and their six-year-old Pug/Beagle mix named Puggle.